 He suggests “housesitting” to subsidize your adventures when you are on an extended road trip.
 Imagine the fun and comfort of having the entire house to yourself, while your role is to keep the house safe and perform simple chores such as pet care or gardening.
 Danny provides detailed guidance on how to obtain housesitting opportunities and also includes valuable related internet resources for those interested in this type of travel.

 He also outlines other unorthodox accommodation options such as “Camp in My Garden” and “Warm Showers” for your consideration.
 If you are on an extended trip and budget is of great concern, one may consider trading services for room and board.
 It never crossed my mind that all these useful hacks could potentially cut expenses to the bare minimum.

 Flight and hotel accommodation always take up a big cut of travel budget.
 Dive into this read to learn how to use reward program to earn free stays at hotels, how to use his recommended “Matrix Airfare Search” to snag a “too-good-to-be-true” flight ticket bargain.
 For globe-trotting digital nomads, look no further than his section on how to take advantage of free office space around the world.
 If volunteering abroad is something of interest, there is a section filled with useful information and ideas to help you get started.

-As the world clamps into lockdown to combat Covid-19, this book comes as an oasis amidst a dark time, standing out among the dizzying array of self-help titles.
 Danny’s out-of-the-box approach to mobile lifestyle and his powerful yet humbling words are certainly breathing new life to the world of digital nomads.
 If you have decided that life inside a cubicle is not for you, as what the author came to terms with several years ago, it is time to put your life in perspective and make some game changing decisions to your lifestyle.